oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 # Oasis Riddle

-Developers at [Oasis Network][oasis-network] have created a short riddle that unlocks the path to a ROSE treasure.
+Developers at [Oasis Network][oasis-network] prepared a short riddle that unlocks the path to a ROSE treasure.
 They hid it on the [Oasis Sapphire][oasis-explorer] blockchain and your job now is to write a script connecting to the smart contracts already deployed on Sapphire that will enable you to obtain